 B. Improper Earmarking.

-Similarly, donors benefiting individuals cannot indirectly obtain a deduction by designating a gift for a particular individual and passing the gift through a 501(c)(3) organization.
+Similarly, donations benefiting individuals cannot indirectly qualify for a deduction by designating the gift for a particular individual and passing the gift through a 501(c)(3) organization.
 This practice is known as “earmarking.”
-Earmarking may result from any oral or written understanding that the charity will use the contributed property for a specific donor designated individual.
-That is, a donation is not considered a contribution to charity if the facts show that the charity is merely a conduit for a gift to a specific individual.
+Earmarking may result from any oral or written understanding that the charity will use the contributed property for a specific donor-designated individual.
+That is, a donation is not considered a contribution to a charity if the facts show that the charity is merely a conduit for a gift to a specific individual.